cmccorm8/Alt-F4-Pandemic-Game/Status/status3.md

 -   Level Design:

     - 	TODO: Make significant progress towards the completion of the super market level (GB)

-    - 	TODO: Start work on other levels
+	- 	TODO: Make the last level and finalize the game.
+(SM)

 -   Character Controller: